 Food and Farm Hub Feasibility Plan

 The Squamish Food Policy Council (SFPC) and the District of Squamish (DoS) are developing a Squamish to Lillooet Food and Farm Hub Feasibility Plan (the Plan).
-Learn more about the project here.

 The purpose of the Plan is to understand the circumstances under which, and with what components, a food and farm hub(s) would work in the Squamish to Lillooet region.
 A regional scope is being applied to support a thriving local food economy that aims to shorten the supply chain by considering the needs and addressing the current barriers farmers and food businesses are facing.